As with many issues related to pregnancy and parenting, there are many myths and misconceptions about gestational diabetes.

 A recent study concluded, “A low GI diet was associated with less frequent insulin use and lower birth weight than control diets, suggesting that it is the most appropriate dietary intervention to be prescribed to patients with GDM [gestational diabetes mellitus].”

 Simarly to type 2 diabetes, gestational diabetes is primarily a lifestyle condition.
 Study after study has proven this.
-If you don’t curb sugars and processed foods in your diet, it’s eventually going to catch up with you — and your children.
+If you don’t cut out sugars and processed foods in your diet, it’s eventually going to catch up with you.
+Yes, there can be genetic inheritance, but just like some people are intolerant to gluten, those with diabetes are intolerant to sugars.
+So it’s important to control this with lifestyle factors, just like those with gluten sensitivity cut out gluten.

-In order to have the lowest risk of gestational diabetes, you need to have a healthy lifestyle before you conceive.
+In order to have the lowest risk of gestational diabetes, a woman should have a healthy lifestyle before conception.

 Recent research discovered women who ate a healthy diet, didn’t smoke, and exercised before they conceived, had a reduced risk of gestational diabetes by 83%.
 This is a highly significant finding — out of ten women, eight to nine cases of gestational diabetes could be preventable.